bobheadxi/bobheadxi.github.io/content/_posts/2021-06-20-introducing-dark-mode.md

 There also seems to be an issue with the tags page where posts from different collections do not get included that I definitely want to fix now that interaction with tags is more prominent.

 I recently wrote a newsletter featuring a ludicrous number of footnotes, and at some point I want to get [Tufte "sidenotes"](https://edwardtufte.github.io/tufte-css/#sidenotes) here so that I can abuse footnotes in my blog posts as well.
-Sadly, I haven't found a particularly elegant solution to this, so I'm putting it off for now.
+Sadly, I haven't found a particularly elegant solution to this, so I'm putting it off for the time being.

+And, of course, I'm hoping to do more blog-writing as well.

 That's all for now - feel free to highlight anything on this post if you have comments for questions!